publicnotes/mediator/_posts/2020-08-07-figuring-out-basicwebd.markdown

 Today I decided to look under the theme and figure out how the webpage works.
 The first new thing I identified was Shema.org.
 Since the webpage was a bit hard to digest I decided to watch <a href="https://www.youtube.com/watch?v=xQeRA-Ojq5c"> this video</a>

+However nothing good came from watching that video.
+So I decided to focus on what I need.
+I needed a navigation menu bar so that I can classify the content that I'm posting in this page.
+So I jumped to another <a href="https://youtu.be/35lZBO3XeDQ"> video</a>

 #Mediator Formats and CSS features